Girls in Chains

 Girls in Chains is a 1943 American women in prison film directed by Edgar G. Ulmer and starring Arline Judge.

 Plot

-Johnny Moon is a mob boss who controls everything from politicians to a profitable women's penitentiary he runs.
+Johnny Moon is a mob boss who controls everything from politicians to a profitable women's reformatory he secretly runs.
 He has ruined many lives, including that of Helen Martin, a teacher, and her sister Jean.

-A political reformer, Frank Donovan, is able to persuade Helen to go undercover behind bars, posing as an inmate, to unearth evidence that will prove Moon's abuse of the incarcerated women.
+A political reformer, Frank Donovan, is able to persuade Helen to go undercover behind bars, posing as a teacher of the inmates, to unearth evidence that will prove Moon's abuse of the incarcerated women.
 She ultimately succeeds, but not before placing her life in grave danger.